dbonattoj/licornea_tools/docs/index.md

 ## Usage examples
 Examples on how to use the tools for common tasks.

-- Import dataset from Kinect
+- Import dataset from acquisition system
+- Calibrate Kinect sensors, and reproject depth map
-- Calibrate camera parameters
+- Calibrate extrinsic camera parameters using optical flow
 - Export dataset to VSRS
 - Run view synthesis experiments using VSRS

 ## Tools

 ### Calibration
 Calibrate intrinsic camera parameters using object-to-image correspondences.

+---

+#### Camera grid calibration (cg)

-Rectify and calibrate dataset using optical flow.
+Rectify and calibrate dataset using optical flow of tracked features, on 2D dataset.
+Assumes camera centers move on a regular grid, and camera rotation is constant.

 ---